sshusain313/causeconn/README.md

-# CauseConnect
+# changebag

-CauseConnect is a web application that allows users to create, sponsor, and claim tote bags for various causes.
+changebag is a web application that allows users to create, sponsor, and claim tote bags for various causes.
 The application uses React/TypeScript for the frontend and Node.js/Express/MongoDB for the backend.

 ## Features